One-Way vs Two-Way Data Synchronization

-Step 2.
-Click + Add Folder > Share/NAS > Add Network Location > input the Display Name and the Network Path (IP address of the source NAS) and hit OK to add the source NAS, and then choose the folders you would like to sync.
+Step 4.
+Click Add Share or NAS Device in the pop-up window, input the Display Name and Network Path (IP address of the source NAS), then hit OK to add the source NAS and choose the folders you would like to sync.

 It’s easy for you to perform the two way data synchronization task, right?

 To make it clear how the two way sync works in Windows computers, you may want to know the two way sync algorithm, let’s find out:

 The source directory and the target directory will compare with the previous synchronization result during synchronization, and get the changed files, and then compared with the files changed in the other directory.
 Then, sync files with the below algorithm: